coolinmc6/weather-app-CM/README.md

 # Axios => allows us to make API calls
 npm install --save axios

+# Sparklines
+npm install --save react-sparklines

+# Lodash
+npm i --save lodash

 ```

+## Lessons Learned
+- Redux-Promise: In short, it's allowing me to better handle asynchronous responses as my action
+returns a promise.
+It allows me to halt the action until I receive the results of that promise
+which is the data for my weather app.
+- Action-Reducer-Container flow: see Lecture 63 notes for a more in-depth discussion of how we break out
+the data we receive
+- Map vs. Filter: good discussion on these

 ## Set-up
 - These are the basic steps I followed to build the app: